-Applicants should submit their curriculum vitae, a cover letter, and a summary of teaching experience and research record, together with the names, addresses and email addresses of two referees in the body of the email, to reach the Academic Office Assistant, Miss Poppy Moulis, on poppy.moulis@worc.ox.ac.uk, by 9.00 am on Monday 31 March 2025.
-Applicants should contact their referees and arrange for references to be sent to the Academic Office Assistant by the closing date.
-Informal enquiries may be made to the Academic Office Assistant.
+Applicants should attach a covering letter and send it with a curriculum vitae, and a summary of teaching experience and research record, together with the names and addresses of two referees, to reach the Academic Office via email: academic.recruitment@worc.ox.ac.uk by 9.00 am on Friday 23 May.
+Applicants should contact their referees and arrange for references to be sent to the Academic Office by the closing date.
+Informal enquiries may be made to the Academic Administrator Ms Phillipa Tarver (academic.administrator@worc.ox.ac.uk)